 This page tells you about a test called endoscopic retrograde cholangio pancreatography (ERCP).
-There is information about
+You can find the following information

 What is an ERCP?

 The endoscope is very flexible and has a small camera and light at the end.
-By looking down the endoscope the doctor or nurse can see any growths or other abnormal looking areas.
+Through the endoscope, the doctor or nurse can see any growths or other abnormal looking areas.
 They can also take samples (biopsies) of any abnormal areas.
 The test takes between 30 minutes and an hour.

 Having an ERCP

 To have the test you lie on an X-ray couch.
 A doctor or nurse puts a small tube (cannula) into a vein in your arm.
-Through the tube they give you a drug to make you very drowsy, antibiotics to prevent infection, and fluids (drip).
+Through this they give you a drug to make you very drowsy, antibiotics to prevent infection, and fluids (drip).

-Your doctor sprays the back of your throat with local anaesthetic and passes the endoscope down your throat into your stomach and small bowel.
-They inject dyes into the channels (ducts) of the bile ducts and pancreas to make them show up.
-Then they take X-rays.
+Your doctor passes the endoscope down your throat into your stomach and small bowel.
+They inject dyes into the channels (ducts) of the bile ducts and pancreas to make them show up on X-rays.
 After the test you need to rest for a while.
 You can usually go home the same day.
+You will need someone to take you home and stay with you overnight.

 There is a risk of inflammation of the pancreas (pancreatitis), infection, bleeding and a hole in the small bowel (perforation).
-Contact your doctor if you get a temperature or feel generally unwell after the test.
+Contact the hospital if you get a temperature or feel generally unwell after the test.

-It can take up to two weeks to get the results.
-Contact your doctor if you haven’t heard from the hospital after this time.
+It can take up to a couple of weeks to get the results.
+Contact your doctor's secretary or specialist nurse if you haven’t heard from the hospital after this time.

-ERCP stands for Endoscopic Retrograde Cholangio Pancreatography.
-Doctors use this test to diagnose conditions of the liver, bile ducts, pancreas and gall bladder.
-They pass a tube called an endoscope down your throat to take an X-ray of the pancreas and gall bladder.
+ERCP stands for endoscopic retrograde cholangio pancreatography.
+Doctors use this test to diagnose conditions of the liver, bile ducts, pancreas and gallbladder.
+They pass a tube called an endoscope down your throat to take X-rays of the pancreas and gallbladder.
 The endoscope is a long flexible tube with a small camera and light at the end.

-The doctor can look down the endoscope and see if there are any growths or other abnormal looking areas in the pancreas or gallbladder.
+The doctor can look down the endoscope, or at pictures on a TV monitor, and see if there are any growths or other abnormal looking areas in the pancreas or gallbladder.
 They can take samples (biopsies) of any abnormal looking areas.
 The test takes between 30 minutes and an hour.

 You can have an ERCP test as an outpatient.
-You can't eat or drink for about 8 hours before the test so that your stomach and small bowel (duodenum) are empty.
+You can't eat for about 6 to 8 hours before the test so that your stomach and small bowel (duodenum) are empty.
+You may be allowed to drink sips of water up to 2 hours before.
 Your doctor will give you written instructions about this beforehand, or the instructions may arrive with your appointment letter.

 When you get to the clinic, the nurse may ask you to take your upper clothing off and put on a hospital gown.
 Once you are ready, you get onto the bed or X-ray couch.

 When you are lying on the couch, the nurse may put a drip (intravenous infusion) into the back of one of your hands.
 You may have antibiotics through the drip, to prevent infection.
 You may also have fluids through the drip during the ERCP.
-You have an injection first to make you very drowsy.
-And your doctor will spray the back of your throat with local anaesthetic to make it easier to swallow the endoscopy tube.
+You usually have an injection of sedation first to make you very drowsy.
+Your doctor may spray the back of your throat with local anaesthetic to make it easier to swallow the endoscopy tube.

 You will need to take someone with you to the hospital appointment.
-You won't be able to drive for the rest of the day and should have someone to go home with you.
+You won't be able to drive for the rest of the day and should have someone to go home with you and stay overnight.

-Once the sedative and throat spray has worked, the doctor passes the endoscope tube down your throat to the area where the pancreas and bile ducts join the small bowel (duodenum).
+Once the sedative has worked, the doctor passes the endoscope tube gently down your throat to the area where the pancreas and bile ducts join the small bowel (duodenum).
 Your doctor will ask you to swallow as the tube goes down.
-If you've had a sedative, you won't remember that afterwards.
+You will be able to breathe normally.
+Your nurse will check your pulse and oxygen levels throughout the test.
+You will have oxygen through a tube that fits into your nose (nasal cannulae).

-Through the endoscope, your doctor can see the inside of the stomach and small bowel.
+Through the endoscope, your doctor can see the inside of your stomach and small bowel.
+They may put a small amount of air into the small bowel to help them see more clearly.
 They then inject dyes into the channels (ducts) in the biliary tree and pancreas so they can see them on X-rays.
 If there are any abnormal areas, the doctor will take pieces of tissue (biopsies) to send to the laboratory for examination under a microscope.

 When the test is over you will need to rest for a while and may need to stay in the department for a few hours.
 If you've had a sedative, you may not remember much (if anything) about the test once you have come round.
 You should be able to go home the same day.

 Understandably, waiting for results can make you anxious.
-If your doctor asked for them urgently, it would have been noted on the test request form and the results will be ready quickly.
+If your doctor needs the results urgently, they can make a note of this on the request form and they will be ready sooner.
 Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if they are back.
+If it is not an emergency, and you have not heard after a couple of weeks, ring your doctor's secretary or GP to check if they are back.

 Question about cancer?
 Contact our information nurse team